stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 13 - Best of Georgia Tech HCI.md

 > Chancellor S., Nitzburg, G., Hu, A., Zampieri, F., & Choudhury, M. (2019).
 Discovering Alternative Treatments for Opioid Use Recovery Using Social Media.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
 ACM.

 Topic: examining homelessness on social media through analysis of data from Tumblr blog posts to realize practical applications of HCI to help underserved populations.

+## Spaces And Traces: Implications Of Smart Technology In Public Housing

+> Kozubaev, S., Rochaix, F., DiSalvo, C., & Le Dantec, C. (2019).
+Spaces and Traces: Implications of Smart Technology in Public Housing.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
+ACM.

+Topic: investigating smart home technologies in the context of public housing as well as complex issues which arise (e.g., privacy and autonomy).